Ziggeo/ziggeo-wordpress-plugin/readme.txt

 * Improvement: Added priority to JS hooks to allow us to set when something should fire
 * Improved JS Hooks fire/trigger handler.
 * Moved the changelog info to a new file, reducing the size of readme file.
+* Fixed a bug that showed up when running system that minimizes the files of all plugins.

 == Changelog ==